MMorrison26/surfs_up/README.md

 * The number of data points for both June and December exceeds 1,500 since we're looking at more than just one year, which adds additional validation to this dataset.

 ## *Summary*
 At first glance, a Surf 'n Shake shop in Oahu looks like a pretty safe bet when looking at the average temperatures across a combined 3,217 data points.
 The average does not dip below 70° during either time period and seems to have a decent number of days in the mid to high 70's and sometimes the 80's.
 In order to dive deeper into the data, it would be helpful to run a query that shows the number of days during June (but especially December) that are below 70°.
 That's arguably the cut-off for customers wanting to do either of those activities.
-Another helpful query would be to see if there are any days in the 70's that are actually rainy.
-While it's still on the warmer side, that will deter customers from wanting to come to the shop.
+Another helpful query would be to see if there are any days in the 70's that are actually *rainy*.
+While it's still on the warmer side, rain in and of itself will deter customers from wanting to come to the shop.

+Overall we're hoping to cheers our Mai Tai's on a beach in Oahu sooner rather than later!